GuzhongChen/ILTransR/README.md

 ### Pre-trained models

+Pre-trained IL Transformer can be found in 'pre-training/valid_best.params'.

-We also provide pre-trained models, which can be found in 'iltransr/pre-trained params'.
+We also provide pre-trained models for IL properties prediction, which can be found in 'iltransr/pre-trained params'.

 ### Application example of ILTransR: CO2 absorbent screening